Public Interest Law Fund (PILF)

 The UCI Public Interest Law Fund provides financial support to UCI Law students working to address gaps in our justice system and to assist those with the greatest need in our community.

 PILF seeks to enable all interested UCI Law students to serve the public interest—a core mission of UC Irvine School of Law—by providing work stipends, networking opportunities and informational resources so that students can work at non-profit organizations and agencies, helping real clients with real problems.

 Because public-interest organizations rely on volunteer attorneys to provide pro bono assistance, the PILF stipends allow UCI Law students to cover basic living costs while they are working without pay.
-Since 2010, about $560,000 has been distributed to UCI Law students for summer stipends, allowing students to volunteer 5,600 hours to assist underserved communities over the past four summers.
+Since 2010, more than $500,000 has been distributed to UCI Law students for summer stipends, allowing students to volunteer well over 60,000 hours to assist underserved communities over the past four summers.

-Fundraising for PILF is conducted in a variety of ways, but an annual spring gala is the signature event.
-About the annual PILF event >
+Fundraising for PILF is conducted in a variety of ways.
+Details about the PILF 2016-17 fundraising campaign are here >

 Powered by PILF

 I worked for the D.C.
 Prisoners’ Project at the Washington Lawyers’s Committee for Civil Rights and Urban Affairs in Washington, D.C.
 My clients were prisoners in both the D.C.
 Jail and federal prisons around the country ...
 I was able to establish connections in D.C., where I would love to work one day ...
 D.C. is expensive and I definitely would not have been able to accept the position without the assistance of the stipend.

 I worked at Legal Services of Northern California (LSNC) over the summer as a law clerk.
 My experience at LSNC was very rewarding and I loved that I was able to directly affect the lives of so many people on a daily basis.
 My summer experience at LSNC solidified my passion for public interest work and my desire to use my legal education to help low-income communities.